M.W. Watermark™ manufactures all of our filter cloths in our facility in Holland, Michigan, U.S.A.

 We also offer options for latex edging and hook and loop material, which can help decrease installation time and improve sealing on non-gasketed cloths.

-Importance of Replacing Filter Cloths
+Importance of Cleaning and Replacing Filter Cloths

 When using a filter press for separating liquid from solids, you need filter cloths that are in top-notch condition.
 When the porosity of the material becomes compromised, it may not perform the separation process effectively.